Inyo County Superior Court

-The Superior Court of California, County of Inyo, also known as the Inyo County Superior Court or Inyo Superior Court, is the California superior court with jurisdiction over Inyo County.
+The Superior Court of California, County of Inyo, informally the Inyo County Superior Court, is the California superior court with jurisdiction over Inyo County.

 History

 Inyo County was formed in 1866 after a failed effort to establish Coso County; Coso had been partitioned from Mono and Tulare Counties in 1864.

 Shortly after Coso County was formed in 1864, the county seat was set in Bend City and Governor Frederick Low offered the position of county judge to Dr. S. G. George, who declined it; local citizens favored Oscar L. Matthews, but Low did not appoint him.
 The Owens Valley War was ongoing and further efforts to organize the nascent county failed.
 When Inyo County was formed in 1866, Independence was named the county seat; Matthews was appointed County Judge by Low, and never sentenced a felon during his term.
 Following the election of 1867, A. C. Hanson succeeded Matthews as County Judge, and Theron Reed won District Judge.
 Hanson would serve as county judge until 1871, succeeded by John A. Hannah (1872–80); the position was renamed to Superior Judge in 1880 and Judge Hannah continued serving until 1890; he was succeeded by George M. Gill (1891–96), Walter A. Lamar (1897–1908) and William D. Dehy (1909 to at least 1922).

 A two-storey fired brick courthouse in Independence was built at a cost of $9,832 and accepted on February 1, 1869, but it was destroyed three years later by an earthquake on March 26, 1872.
 E. Chaquette won the contract to build a new timber-framed courthouse for $15,900 in September 1872, but he was delayed by an epizootic horse disease, and the new courthouse was not accepted until July 3, 1873.